Private Health Insurance Rebate Tiers

 Is your rebate tier changing?

 You can nominate your rebate tier when you join with Health Partners or change it any time during your membership.
-View and update your rebate in the Health Partners app or call our local team on 1300 113 113 and we’ll give you a hand.
+To make changes to yours, head to the Health Partners app or call our local team on 1300 113 113 and we’ll give you a hand.

 Things to know